samkrishna/pineapple/README.md

 After you're finished with all of that, you'll need to run the following commands:

 ```
-$ make custom-install (this will be redundant b/c you already ran pip against the requirements37.txt)
+$ make custom-install (this will be somewhat redundant b/c you already ran pip against the requirements37.txt)
 $ make local-test (this runs the app)
 ```

 ### Disabling the Jupyter authentication for Pineapple:

+Now you've got to disable authentication a second time.
 Go to the following directory:

 ```
 cd ~/.pineapple/Jupyter